 Moses takes their case into the Tabernacle for some Divine help.
 Here the Midrash offers a beautiful thought.
 This, it says, is what Zelophehad’s daughters wanted.
 They knew that a human father might prefer his son over his daughter.
 But the Creator extends his love equally to all His children!
 And indeed, the very next section in our reading sets up the order of inheritance: son, daughter, brothers, uncles, and then the closest remaining relative.
 Only later in the Torah does Moses instruct Zelophehad’s daughters to marry men from their own tribe, so their inheritance will remain in the tribal territory.

 Limited?
 Yes.
 But just compare these rights to some contemporary ones, like Sharia law, for example, where a woman has virtually no rights at all.
-Except, as of now, driving a car.

 Maybe the Torah is more modern than we sometimes suppose.